torrespro/training-be-module-01/enterprise-integration-module/README.md

 You are now going to integrate the camel module for this excercise with your portal.
 This would be done in four steps

-- Copy the folder **enterprise-integration-module** inside the **services** folder of your portal project.
+- Copy the **enterprise-integration-module** folder into the **services** folder of your portal project.

-- Make sure you included the module in the **pom.xml** file of the **services** folder:
+- Make sure you included the module in **services/pom.xml**.
+Add the following in the `<modiles>` section:

   ```xml
   <module>enterprise-integration-module</module>
   ```

 - Set up portal properties to point to the training server.
-You can find **backbase.properties** on the following path **exercises-environment/configuration/src/main/resources**.
+You can find **backbase.properties** in the following path **configuration/src/main/resources**.
 Open this file and add the following lines:

   ```
   #Training Server Host